yuguorui/rfor/README.md

 socks5-listen: '[::]:50081'

 traffic-intercept:
   mode: auto                # set to "manual" when you want set iptables by hand.
-  local-traffic: false  # set to true to allow intercept local traffic
+  local-traffic: redirect   # set to redirect/tproxy to allow intercept local traffic
   ports: [80,443,8080]      # ports you are interested
 #   proxy-mark: 0xff42
 #   direct-mark: 0xff43
 #   tproxy-proxy-chain: rfor-proxy